-Our calculator is based off the formula utilized by all courtrooms in California and is published in the family law statues.
-The support figure that this calculator generates is commonly referred to as "guideline" and is typically what a courtroom will use to determine your monthly payment.
+Our calculator is based off the formula utilized by all courtrooms in California and is published in the family law statutes.
+The support figure that this calculator generates is commonly referred to as “guideline” and is typically what a courtroom will use to determine your monthly payment.
 A skilled attorney can argue to have this amount either raised or lowered depending on the situation.
 Cristin has established herself as an expert at this process and will fight to get you the best results.
 If you have additional questions on support or believe your numbers may be inaccurate, please give us a call or schedule a consult.

 Understanding California Spousal Support Guidelines